bradparks/bradparks.github.io/source/index.md

 - So definitely pass the idea on to whoever you think would like to help us celebrate her in this way.

-If you think someone should know about this, let them know by sending them to this page.
+If you think someone should know about this, let them know by sending them to this page (http://www.bradparks.com).

 ### On the card, you can put whatever you want...
 - A story about how she's helped you out at some time in your life